-As of 2016 the County has several open space properties along lower Cache Creek: Capay Open Space Park (41 acres), Millsap property (17 acres), Wild Wings Park (17 acres), Cache Creek Nature Preserve (123 acres), County Borrow Pit (7 acres), Rodgers Property (30 acres), and Correll Property (39 acres).
-Currently, there are no public recreational facilities located within the planning area along Cache Creek.
-Although In the upper reaches of Cache Creek the County also owns there is a County parks near Rumsey and Guinda, and several campgrounds and whitewater rafting areas near Bear Creek, the lower portions of the creek are predominantly characterized by agricultural and mining uses.
-Due to the high proportion of land in private ownership, access to the creek is severely limited.
-In-stream mining has compounded the problem, often creating an unattractive landscape where the use of heavy equipment generates noise and hazards for visitors to the creekbed.

-Other Existing recreational facilities areas within the immediate area planning area include: the Esparto Community Park, the Madison Community Park, and the Flier's Club (a private golf course and clubhouse).
+As of 2016, the County has several open space properties along lower Cache Creek: Capay Open Space Park (41 acres), Millsap property (17 acres), Wild Wings Park (17 acres), Cache Creek Nature Preserve (123 acres), County Borrow Pit (7 acres), Rodgers Property (30 acres), and Correll Property (39 acres).
+In the upper reaches of Cache Creek, the County also owns parks near Rumsey and Guinda, and several campgrounds and whitewater rafting areas near Bear Creek.
+Due to the high proportion of land in private ownership, access to the creek is limited.
+Other recreational facilities within the immediate area include the Esparto Community Park, the Madison Community Park, and the Flier's Club (a private golf course and clubhouse).
 In addition, there are several private equestrian facilities on the north side of the creek, just west of County Road 94B.
-None of these facilities provide direct access to the creek or the adjoining environs.

-Recently trespass and illegal off highway vehicle (OHV) activity are significant management issues along lower Cache Creek.
-OHVs use formerly mined pits and streambanks, creating erosion and damaging riparian vegetation.
+Recently, trespass and illegal off-highway vehicle activity are significant management issues along lower Cache Creek as the vehicles use formerly mined pits and streambanks, creating erosion and damaging riparian vegetation.
 Trespassing is frequent, including poaching, camping, and loitering along the creek, resulting in graffiti, property damage, and trash.
 These areas of the creek are typically found in remote locations, away from nearby residences and areas frequented by authorized visitors.
 The County faces important decisions about how to manage, improve, and integrate the public properties it owns, and new properties that will be dedicated to the County in the future as a result of development agreements with mining operators and implementation of the CCAP program.